 Studying abroad, especially in a place like Canada can be a burden on your pocket.
 With high tuition fees, cost of living and other leisure activities, one way to ease the burden is by working past time; either on-campus or off-campus.
-Another added advantage of working part-time is that a great job experience can bolster your application while applying for PR.
-The Canadian visa allows students to work for approximately 20 hours per week of a paid job.
-However, students enrolled for an intensive course are advised to work for 12 hours a week.
+Another added advantage of working part-time is that great job experience can bolster your application while applying for PR.
+The Canadian visa allows students to work for approximately 20 hours per week at a paid job.
+However, students enrolled on an intensive course are advised to work for 12 hours a week.
 Let us have an in-depth look at part-time jobs in Canada for International students.

 This Blog Includes: